Chemistry instructor, adjunct full time jobs - 161 jobs

 Ohio

-Posting Number: PA700541P Classification Title: Part Time Faculty Classification Code: 0615 Working Title: Biology Instructor - Part time (Pool) Position Type: Faculty Contract Length (Full-Time Faculty Only): Not Applicable Hiring Range: Pay based upon level of education.
+Posting Number: PA700539P Classification Title: Part Time Faculty Classification Code: 0615 Working Title: Chemistry Instructor - Part-time Position Type: Faculty Contract Length (Full-Time Faculty Only): Not Applicable Hiring Range: Pay based upon level of education.
 Rates are available at ****************************************** Full-Time/Part-Time: Part-Time Position Status: Temp Department: Natural Sciences Posting Date: Minimum Qualifications/Requirements:

 * Must reside in the state of Ohio.

-* A master's degree in the teaching discipline (biology, microbiology, environmental science) or, a master's degree in another field with the equivalent of 18 semester hours of graduate-level coursework in the teaching discipline from a regionally accredited institution.
+* A master's degree in chemistry or a master's degree in another discipline plus the equivalent of 18 semester hours of graduate-level coursework in chemistry from a regionally accredited institution of higher education.

 * Ability to communicate effectively and maintain positive working relationships with students, peers, supervisors, and staff.